steveswinsburg/steprunner/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 (BUSL-1.1).
+Production use requires a commercial license from the Licensor.
+See [LICENSE](LICENSE) for details.

+For commercial licensing, please contact: steve.swinsburg@gmail.com

 **Made with ❤️ for the testing community**